lssaleman/MathLibrary/README.md

     public String getSuffix();

-In addition, there is the class [ExpressionModifier][expr_mod] implementing the [Expression][expr] interface.
-This class is then used by other classes such as [Number][numb], [Fraction][frac], [SquareRoot][squar], [Polynom][poly] and [Value][value].
-All the classes also use the [Expression][expr] to make it obvious, that they all have those methods available.
+In addition, there is the class [**ExpressionModifier**][expr_mod] implementing the [**Expression**][expr] interface.
+This class is then used by other classes such as [**Number**][numb], [**Fraction**][frac], [**SquareRoot**][squar], [**Polynom**][poly] and [**Value**][value].
+All the classes also use the Expression to make it obvious, that they all have those methods  available.
 Not all the methods have their own implementations if they're not needed.
-A [Number][numb] for example doesn't have its own integrity while a [Fraction][frac] isn't allowed to have 0 as a denominator.
+A Number for example doesn't have its own integrity while a Fraction isn't allowed to have 0 as a denominator.
 It is also ensured, that whenever a mathematical operation is executed that a new object will be created representing the correct mathematical object with correct solution.<br>

 I also created two classes for LaTeX support.
-Firstly [LatexParser][latex_parser] and secondly [LatexParseManager][latex_manager].
-The [LatexParser][latex_parser] can parse the mathematical objects into LaTeX without knowing anything about them directly.
-For example: For parsing a Fraction the [LatexParser][latex_parser] expects a String numerator, a String denominator, the information if the fraction is supposed to be negative as a boolean, a String  prefix and a String suffix.
-For parsing [Number][numb] it expects a String number, a String prefix and a String suffix.
-The information needed is supplied by [LatexParseManager][latex_manager].
-This class is the bridge among the mathematical objects the [LatexParser][latex_parser].
+Firstly [**LatexParser**][latex_parser] and secondly [**LatexParseManager**][latex_manager].
+The LatexParser can parse the mathematical objects into LaTeX without knowing anything about them directly.
+For example: For parsing a Fraction the LatexParser  expects a String numerator, a String denominator, the information if the fraction is supposed to be negative as a  boolean, a String  prefix and a String suffix.
+For parsing Number it expects a String number, a String prefix  and a String suffix.
+The information needed is supplied by LatexParseManager.
+This class is the bridge among the mathematical objects the LatexParser.

 A big selling point is, that you can combine the mathematical objects however you like.
-A [Fraction][frac] consists of Expressions, so does a [Polynom][poly].
-Yet the [LatexParseManager][latex_manager] can parse it correctly offering a lot of flexibility
+A Fraction consists of Expressions, so does a Polynom.
+Yet the LatexParseManager can parse it correctly offering a lot of flexibility

 [expr]: src/values/Expression.java